waffledunker/elasticsearch_spark_integration/README.md

     ```
  * After unzipping, there is a "dist" folder inside that includes various .jar files.
 We only need "elasicsearch-hadoop-7.5.0.jar".
 This jar includes all other jars.
    > We are copying our jar to "jars" folder inside our "$SPARK_HOME" which is "/etc/spark/jars" for me.
-   > That way, we don't need to specify for full path of our jar everytime on "sparkConf()".
+   > That way, we are more organized.
     ```sh
     $ pwd
     /tmp/elasticsearch-hadoop-7.5.0/dist